aerogear/offix/docs/ref-advanced.md

 ```

 This interface can be used to redefine what being offline means.
-For example for some use cases developers might decide to use scheduler only when Wifi connection is available.
+For example, for some use cases developers might decide to use scheduler only when Wifi connection is available.

 ## Querying data when offiline